 © Momofuku Ko

-See here how stylish NYC restaurant Momofuku Ko uses a minimal photo at the top left to show the interior and general ambience of their restaurant, while Google provides street view to the bottom right.
-They uploaded the top photo themselves to optimise their SoLoMo: designed with mobile in mind to show local customers right on Google what they might expect from a night there.
-And right underneath that they’ve got options for tempted searchers to book to see for themselves in-store.
+See here how stylish NYC restaurant Momofuku Ko uses a minimal photo at the top left to show the interior and general ambiance of their restaurant, while Google provides a street view to the bottom right.
+They uploaded the top photo themselves to optimize their SoLoMo: designed with mobile in mind to show local customers right on Google what they might expect from a night there.
+And right underneath that, they’ve got options for tempted searchers to book to see for themselves in-store.

 It’s difficult getting the perfect photographer and really mastering images that will represent your business, but opting for a My Business box without any gives the impression that you’re either no longer in business, or are a scam, which is exactly the opposite of what you’re aiming for with these.
 60% of searchers say they’re attracted to local results with good images.
 Photos are the foundation you can build a good MyBusiness banner on - without them, you’ll fall behind.